AriFordsham/GHCWiki/trac-tickets.md

 An issue is assigned to a person who must resolve it or reassign the ticket to someone else.
 All tickets can be edited, annotated, assigned, prioritized and discussed at any time.

-**Note:** To make full use of the ticket system, use it as an *in bucket* for ideas and tasks for your project, rather than just bug/fault reporting.

 ## Ticket Fields